trofi/trofi.github.io.gen/posts/308-a-breakage-example-in-c-variadic-function.md

 | `x86_64` | no | 6 | 7 |
 | **`aarch64`** | **yes** | 8 | 9 |

-Thus `aarch64` is not unique, but very close to it :)
+Thus, `aarch64` is not unique, but very close to it :)

 ## Parting words